 Norway may have 63,000 miles of coastline and endless countryside to explore, but you don't need to see it all to have an amazing experience.
 Whether your priorities lie in the dramatic southern fjords, coastal islands, cultural cities, or small fishing villages, it's easy to craft a satisfying itinerary that takes less than a week to complete.
 Get inspired by these unique itineraries for your 5-day trip to Norway.

 You could spend a whole year in Norway and barely scratch the surface of its expansive beauty.
-Try one of these comprehensive seasonal itineraries instead — you'll get acquainted with the country's nature, culture, and history in just two summer or winter weeks.
+If you've only got two weeks to try and do so, give one of these itineraries a try.
+You'll scope out Norwegian nature, culture, and more through the seasons.